 There are more than 2,000 funds listed in the U.S. alone, so chances are there are competing products even if you have a specific ETF in mind.
 Comparison tools on your broker’s website can reveal how similar funds stack up on the following characteristics:

-When dining out, you order a desired dish by name.
+When dining out, you order the desired dish by name.
 When investing, you order an ETF using its ticker symbol (a unique identifier).
-Once you navigate to the trading section of your brokerage’s website, the process for buying ETFs is very similar to the process for buying stocks.
+Once you navigate to the trading section of your brokerage’s website, the process for buying ETFs is very similar to the process of buying stocks.
 Here are the basics you’ll need to know:

 Before you execute your order, you’ll have an opportunity to double-check that everything’s correct.
 Don’t rush; even professional investors who buy and sell securities every day can make mistakes.